FTLDAbuja/cohort-1/class2/README.md

     * The `owner`, `votingDuration`, and `winner` (in the struct) variables are all set but **never used** for any logic.
 The `CandidateWon` event is also never emitted.
 This is "dead code" that doesn't do anything.

 This contract is a good start for learning, but it would not work for a real-world election due to these issues.

-Would you like me to help you fix these bugs and improve the contract?